MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 1. Most mods just want to add basic content, like more guns and creatures
 2. Most mods just want to run some basic code whenever a common event happens, like having a human spawn three explosions when they die

+# Runtime error handling

+Every possible runtime crash in a grug file is caught.

+In this video, look at the console at the bottom of the game for the possible runtime errors:
+1. Division by 0
+2. Functions taking too long, often caused by an accidental infinite loop (with Lua the game would hang!)
+3. Stack overflow, often caused by recursing too deep

+<video src="https://github.com/user-attachments/assets/3e9ae8ff-8e34-4d9f-90e6-f56ef909bc1a" width="100%" autoplay controls loop muted></video>

 ## grug example

 Here's a `zombie.grug` file that a mod might have: